hdShang/arxiv-daily/docs/cs-CL/2025-12-21/papers/251217639v1-linear-personality-probing-and-steering-in-llms-a-big-five-study.md

 ---
 layout: default
-title: Linear Personality Probing and Steering in LLMs: A Big Five Study
+title: "Linear Personality Probing and Steering in LLMs: A Big Five Study"
 ---

 # Linear Personality Probing and Steering in LLMs: A Big Five Study